BrandenCmd/Fullstack-Intro-Project/README.md

 GET /                       (Home Page)
-GET /Photographers          (Show all Photographers, paginated) GET /Photographers/:id      (Show a Photographer by ID) GET /Portrait               (Show all Photos in Portrait, paginated) GET /Landscape              (Show all Photos in Landscape, paginated) GET /Photos/:id             (Show a Photo by ID)
+GET /Photographers          (Show all Photographers, paginated) GET /Photographers/:id      (Show a Photographer by ID) GET /Photos/:id             (Show a Photo by ID)
 GET /About                  (Show information about the data sets used and the ERD)
 ```